5atchm1n/ft_containers/README.md

 This project has the aim of making us understand the syntax to use for template programmings and force us to understand how to use the STL containers properly.
 For my implementation i decided to use split the different method definitions into multiple files to allow for smaller and more readable files.
+This changes the classical syntax and makes for a slightly more compicated syntax when defining methods to a templated class.

 #### NOTE